lcothren/liliaokeawawa-cothren-portfolio/content/publications/publications.md

 header: Journal Articles
   caption: [1J] Cothren, L., Bianchin, G. &amp; Dall’Anese, E..
 (2022).
 Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions. <i>Proceedings of The 4th Annual Learning for Dynamics and Control Conference</i>, in <i>Proceedings of Machine Learning Research</i> 168:234-247 Available from https://proceedings.mlr.press/v168/cothren22a.html.

 header: Conference Papers
   caption: [1C] Cothren, L., Bianchin, G. &amp; Dall’Anese, E..
 (2022).
 Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions. <i>Proceedings of The 4th Annual Learning for Dynamics and Control Conference</i>, in <i>Proceedings of Machine Learning Research</i> 168:234-247 Available from https://proceedings.mlr.press/v168/cothren22a.html.

-# Position of this section on the page
-weight: 1